Ahir Gopaldas

 • Gopaldas, Ahir and Siebert, Anton, “What You’re Getting Wrong About Customer Journeys,” Harvard Business Review, 100 (4), pp. 92-99.
 Permalink | The Customer Journey Matrix

-5. Crafting Qualitative Research
+5. Qualitative Research Methods

 • Gopaldas, Ahir (2016a), "A Front-to-Back Guide to Writing a Qualitative Research Article," Qualitative Market Research, 19 (1), 115-121.
 Permalink